tpm-rs/governance/org-docs/CHARTER.md

 The Steering Committee is bound by the Organization's [antitrust policy](./ANTITRUST.md).

-## 8. No Confidentiality
+## 8. Confidentiality

-Information disclosed in connection with any of the Organization's activities, including but not limited to meetings, Contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.
+Information publicly disclosed by the Organization in connection with any of the Organization's activities, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.

+However, nothing in this section requires individual Participants to document or record any particular proceedings or activity related to the Organization or any Project for the purpose of later disclosure.

+Participants specifically agree to hold [security reports](./Security.md) as Confidential subject to the Coordinated Vulnerability Disclosure process described in the [Security Policy](./SECURITY.md).

 ## 9. Project Criteria